thaibahungkma/MatchCardGame/README.md

 and.....

-You can dowload this source to explore
+You can download this source to explore

 Thanks for reading